-Each matrice presents in columns the source country and in rows the destination countries.
-Hence if we look at the bilateral ventilation of portfolio equity assets (table 5), in the first column and second row (Brazil- Canada), the number 4,079 means that Brazil is making a valuation gain of \$4,079 millions on its net equity asset portfolio vis-a -vis Canada (and conversely that Canada is making a valuation loss of the same amount in the first row/second column of the table).
-The numbers across the diagonal are symmetric as we used exclusively assets data.
-Several facts are noteworthy.
+Each matrix presents in columns the source country and in rows the destination countries.
+Hence if we look at the bilateral ventilation of portfolio equity assets (table 5), in the first column and second row (Brazil- Canada), the number 4,079 means that Brazil is making a valuation gain of \$4,079 millions on its net equity asset portfolio vis-à-vis Canada (and conversely that Canada is making a valuation loss of the same amount in the first row/second column of the table).30 Several facts are noteworthy.
 First, despite the difference in coverage and the assumptions we had to make when constructing the data, the sum of our bilateral valuations (equal to \$162,796 millions for Brazil) is usually reasonably close to the total valuations computed directly from aggregated net positions in Table 3.
 In principle, the two numbers should not necessarily be equal since the latter includes all countries while the bilateral coverage in Table 5 is more limited.
 Nevertheless, the numbers should be close if the omitted countries do not account for a significant share of cross-border equity positions.
-For the United States, for instance, the two numbers are strikingly close (-\$1,218 billions versus -\$1,153 billions).27 Second, we uncover a remarkable geographical pattern of gains and losses.
-As risky assets valuation plummeted during the crisis, the United States, with
+For the United States, for instance, the two numbers are strikingly close (-\$1,218 billions versus -\$1,153 billions).31 Second, we uncover a remarkable geographical pattern of gains and losses.
+As risky assets valuation plummeted during the crisis, the United States, with long equity positions vis-à-vis each of the other geographical entities in our sample, suffered across the board losses.
+Furthermore, after controlling for their bilateral equity portfolio gain against the US, all other advanced economies except Japan also made losses on their net equity position, reflecting their overall short equity position vis-a-vis the US and long position against the rest of the world.
+The case of the UK is particularly interesting.
+It